Role

 Redesigning the KDS and kitchen slip

-I redesigned the KDS to reduce dependence on third-party software and align kitchen operations with SumUp’s in-house hospitality ecosystem.
-Ticket stages were clearly surfaced across in-store, delivery, and kiosk orders, allowing kitchen staff to understand order status at a glance.
+I redesigned the KDS to replace third-party software and surface ticket stages clearly across in-store, delivery, and kiosk orders, mirroring how kitchen staff already think about order flow.

 Summary

-Outcome: Merchant onboarding was reduced from 4 weeks to 5 days, average consumer ordering time dropped from 4.2 minutes to 2.2 minutes, and the platform now supports 190k+ monthly orders, 1M+ transactions, 100%+ QoQ kiosk sales growth, while avoiding the need to hire 4 additional Ops managers.
+Outcome: Onboarding reduced from 4 weeks to 5 days.
+Consumer ordering time dropped from 4.2 to 2.2 minutes.
+190k+ monthly orders, 1M+ transactions, 100%+ QoQ kiosk sales growth, £200K annual ops cost avoided.

 Problems